godfery/multithread/README.md

 ## Authors & contact

-Al-Fallouji Bashar
+godfery
-    - bashar@alfallouji.com
+    - god.521@hotmail.com

 ## Documentation and download

-Latest version is available on github at :
+This software refer to   on github at :
     - http://github.com/alfallouji/PHP-Multithread/